slacy/minimongo/README.md

 programatically.
 This means you can easily switch DB or Collection names without having to change all your code.

-## Friendly support for DBRef types.
+### Friendly support for DBRef types.

 Minimongo can easily generate fully-specified (DB name included) DBRef objects, and store these into fields.
 Fetching via DBRef is simplified as well.

-## Uses Pymongo's query syntax.
+### Uses Pymongo's query syntax.

 Query methods are passed directly to Pymongo's API.
 Minimongo provides very few custom methods, and delegates nearly all operations directly to Pymongo.
 This means as features are added to Pymongo, they will be automatically accessible via Minimongo.

+### Easily extensible.

+Minimongo-derived objects can be easily extended to add new functionality.

-## Easy object creation via initalization from Dicts.
+### Easy object creation via initalization from Dicts.

 A simple example: